0foo/geraldine/README.md

 * Important: `geri_dest` (or whatever your custom destination directory) is continually completely wiped.
     * Nothing in here is supposed to be touched by humans
-    * `geri_dest` is supposed to be an ephemeral mirror of `geri_src` and only modified through `geri_src`
+    * All files in `geri_dest` are supposed to be an ephemeral processed mirror of `geri_src` and only modified via modifying the files in `geri_src`
-    * Also, Please do not customize the geri destination folder in the config file to a folder with important data in it, as it will be wiped!!!
+    * Also, Please do not configure the geri destination folder to a folder with important data in it, as it will be wiped!!!

 ## More Examples
 * [./geraldine/examples](./geraldine/examples)